 #5 History Of The Place

-If your home has had some history like getting flooded, pest attack or fire incident, it may attract fewer buyers as they may doubt the strength of the foundation.
-Other negative events like a suicide, criminal activity or sudden death may also be a reason for buyers to put a low price for your property.
+If your home has had some history of getting flooded, pest attack, or fire incident, it may attract fewer buyers as they may doubt the strength of the foundation.
+Other negative events like suicide, criminal activity, or sudden death may also be a reason for buyers to put a low price on your property.
 Any negative event in the history of the house can make your home a hard sell and depreciate its value.